Average Home Insurance Cost in Pennsylvania

 How We Analyzed Pennsylvania Home Insurance Rates

-MoneyGeek calculated Pennsylvania home insurance estimates using real rate data from major insurers.
-This approach shows how specific factors affect your actual premium costs rather than relying on general advertised rates.
+MoneyGeek calculated Pennsylvania home insurance estimates using real rate data from major insurers, showing how specific factors affect your actual premium rather than relying on advertised rates.

-We built our analysis around a standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage, and a $1,000 deductible.
-The model assumes a home built in 2000 with frame construction, composition roof, and no insurance claims filed in the past five years.
+Our standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage and a $1,000 deductible.
+The model assumes a home built in 2000 with frame construction, a composition roof and no claims filed in the past five years.

-Our research method changed one factor at a time while keeping everything else identical.
-For example, we compared homes built in 1980, 2000, and 2020 using the same coverage amounts and homeowner characteristics.
-This process shows exactly how much each variable affects your rate.
+To isolate each variable's impact, we changed one factor at a time while keeping everything else constant.
+For example, we compared homes built in 1980, 2000 and 2020 using the same coverage amounts and homeowner profile.
+That approach shows exactly how much each variable moves your rate.

-Your actual premium will be different depending on your home's construction, roof type, age, location, coverage choices, claims history, and credit score.
+Your actual premium will vary based on your home's construction, roof type, age, location, coverage choices, claims history and credit score.
 The rate variations shown here demonstrate which factors have the biggest impact when you shop for Pennsylvania home insurance.

 About Mark Fitzpatrick